martindale/passport-changetip/README.md

 ```

 ## Usage
-First, [acquire a ChangeTip Application ID and Secret]().
-You'll then need to
+First, [acquire a ChangeTip Application ID and Secret][register].
+You'll then
-configure your strategy:
+need to configure your strategy:

 ```javascript
 var ChangeTipStrategy = require('passport-changetip').Strategy;